 Before you register

 Being a governor is an important role and it's really useful to speak to someone about it before signing up.
 It's a role that can be challenging and time consuming but also extremely interesting and rewarding.
 Information about the role can be found on the websites of Governors for Schools, Inspiring Governance and The National Governors Association.
 In addition, there are over 230 school governors here at The University of Manchester so please don't hesitate to ask colleagues who you know are governors about the role.
-If you don't know any school governors, please contact Alison Gregory and I can make some introductions to people from within your own division, faculty or school.
 You can also look at our information leaflet to find out more.